TRI-AMDD/GMP-featurizer/README.md

         "orders": [-1, 0, 1, 2],
         "sigmas": [0.1, 0.2, 0.3]
     },
-    "psp_path": "./NC-SR.gpsp", # path to the pseudo potential file
+    # path to the pseudo potential file
+    "psp_path": "<path>/NC-SR.gpsp",
-    "overlap_threshold": 1e-16, # basically the accuracy of the resulting features
+    # basically the accuracy of the resulting features
+    "overlap_threshold": 1e-16,
-    # "square": False, # whether the features are squared, no need to change if you are not get the feature derivatives
+    # whether the features are squared, no need to change if you are not considering the feature derivatives
+    # "square": False,
 }

-featurizer = GMPFeaturizer(GMPs=GMPs, calc_derivatives=True)
+featurizer = GMPFeaturizer(GMPs=GMPs, calc_derivatives=True, verbose=True)
 ```
-set calc_derivatives=True if you want to get the feature derivatives w.r.t. atom positions, which are stored in the form of sparse matrices
+Set calc_derivatives=True if you want to get the feature derivatives w.r.t. atom positions, which are stored in the form of sparse matrices.

 #### Calculate features and access data
-Use the "cores" argument to change the number of cores for parallelization
+Use the "cores" argument to change the number of cores for parallelization.
+Also converted needed to be specified,
 ```
-result = featurizer.prepare_features(images, cores=5)
+result = featurizer.prepare_features(images, cores=5, converter=converter)

 features = [entry["features"] for entry in result] feature_primes = [entry["feature_primes"] for entry in result]